Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 Men Without Women

 Aside from writing novels, Murakami is also known for being a prolific short fiction writer, and my honest opinion is that Men Without Women was his best work in terms of putting short stories together.
-These were short stories which did not seem to be related to each other, but somehow were written in the same theme – kind of like the Black Mirror series on Netflix.
+These were short stories that did not seem to be related to each other, but somehow were written in the same theme—kind of like the Black Mirror series on Netflix.

 Kafka on the Shore

 It was five or six years ago that I read this book, and despite everything that’s happened in my life and all of the books I’ve read since then, I still consider Kafka on the Shore as one of the greatest works of fiction there is.
 Again, Murakami uses the alternating two-person perspective as a format, but the highlight of the novel is how Murakami is able to tell you exactly what kind of writer he is, in one book.

 If there’s a book that completely defines Haruki Murakami as a writer, it’s Kafka on the Shore, and he sure did justice to using Franz Kafka’s name as part of the title.
 Kafka on the Shore starts off in such a Catcher in the Rye fashion but ends up being an entirely different story.
 The ability of Murakami to blend reality with surrealism is on full display in this book, and I wouldn’t mind buying another edition of this book at the bookstore tomorrow.